kolber/stacey/README.md

 # Stacey 2.0.1

 ## Overview
-Stacey takes content from .txt files, image files and implied directory structure and generates a static website.
+Stacey takes content from .txt files, image files and implied directory structure and generates a website.
 It is a no-database, dynamic website generator.

 If you look in the /content and /templates folders, you should get the general idea of how it all works.